-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8570 2GB DDR3 (OEM) are very slightly better than the Nvidia GeForce GT 630.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8570 (OEM) are noticeably better than the Nvidia GeForce GT 630.

 The HD 8570 was released less than a year after the GeForce GT 630, and so they are likely to have similar driver support for optimizing performance when running the latest games.